laatu08/cyberhack/README.md

 - Create an issue in the repository
 - Contact the development team
 - Check the documentation wiki
+- Review the troubleshooting guide above

 ---

-**VaultGuard** - Securing financial data sharing through advanced tokenization and consent management.
+**VaultGuard** - Securing financial data sharing through advanced tokenization, granular consent management, and purpose-bound access control.